nishantjr/masters-thesis/thesis.md

             $[s]_i \subset [s]_j$ (resp.
             $[s_l]_i \subset [s_l]_j, 1 \le l \le n$).

-        XXX requirement that no common function and predicate symbols removed?
-        What guarantees that functions and predicates are the same when restricted to the intersection?

     2.  **Intersection is a single component:** For every sort
         $s \in \SharedSorts$, we have
         $[s]_1 \intersect S_2 = [s]_2 \intersect [s]_1 = [s]_1\intersect [s]_2$